One-parametric series of SO(1,1)-symmetric (sub-)Lorentzian structures on the universal covering of SL(2,R): The prolate case

 Then by the multiplication rule~\eqref{eq-mult} we can calculate $(\hat{c}_u(t), \hat{w}_u(t)) = \left(c - \frac{\pi}{2}, w_0 \right) \cdot (c_u(t), w_u(t))$.
 We claim that there exist $u$ and $t$ such that $\hat{w}_u(t) = 0$.
 Indeed, we need

-The modulo of these complex numbers are equal if and only if $f(|w_u(t)|) = f(|w_0|)$ and we get choose $t$ such that this equality will be satisfied.
+The modules of these complex numbers are equal if and only if $f(|w_u(t)|) = f(|w_0|)$ and we can choose $t$ such that this equality will be satisfied.
 Next, we can choose $u$ such that the arguments of these two complex numbers will be equal.
 We obtain

 since $\Image{\left( w_0 \bar{w}_u e^{-i(c_0 + c_u(t))} \right)} = 0$ in this case.
 It remains to start from the point $(\hat{c}_u(t),0) \in \A$ with the constant control $(1,0,0)$ to reach the point $(c,0)$. \end{proof}